axolotl-ai-cloud/axolotl/README.md

 # Path to torch distx for optim 'adamw_anyprecision'
 torchdistx_path:

-# Set padding for data collator to 'longest'
-collator_pad_to_longest:

 # Set to HF dataset for type: 'completion' for streaming instead of pre-tokenize
 pretraining_dataset: